smartbit/labipa-rhcsa-rhce/errorlog.md

   ```
 - p142 `nslcd service is configured and started when using autconfig-tui` —> `sssd service is configured and started when using authconfig-tui` (with an h).
 Maybe a change from rhel6?
 Try the exercise and then run `find / -name nslc` or `systemctl list-unit-files | grep -e sssd -e nslcd` and you'll find nothing related to nslcd.
 <br /> see `man authconfig | grep -A2 nslcd` and notice **Used to**
+- p145 Step 5 first create the directory `mkdir /etc/openldap/cacerts` then get the certificate with `scp labipa.example.com:/root/cacert.p12 /etc/openldap/cacerts` otherwise scp will create a file cacerts not a file /etc/openldap/cacerts/ca.crt.

 - p142 **authconfig-tui** command is _deprecated_, see `man authconfig-tui | grep depr`.
 [CertDepot](https://www.certdepot.net/ldap-client-configuration-authconfig/) has two alternative exercises:
   #### the nslcd option
   see https://arthurdejong.org/nss-pam-ldapd/setup